inspired-software/xcode-meta-mode/README.md

 ## Using With Sourcery

 A preprocessor to convert back to a [Sourcery][sourcery] compatible Stencil file is included in the Utilities folder.
 Files an `*.stencil.swift` extension are processed and written to the output folder with a `*.stencil` extension.
+The source and output folders may be the same.
 Make sure the `*.stencil.swift` files are excluded from your build.

 ```
 ./Utilities/StencilPreprocessor.swift <source folder> <output folder>